ccpintoiu/data-journey/Data-Simulator/Cloud Run -> BigQuery/README.md

 Therefore, your  main concern at this point is to bring the incoming raw data into your Data Warehouse as cost-efficient as possible.
 Data users will worry about the processing.

 To start out we aim for rapid iteration.
-We plan using BigQuery as Data Lakehouse - Combining Data Warehouse and Data Lake).
+We plan using BigQuery as Data Lakehouse - Combining Data Warehouse and Data Lake.

 To implement our lean ELT pipeline we need:
 - BigQuery Dataset